-Visiting Instructor:

-A Master's Degree from an accredited college or university in a field or discipline to be taught.
+Visiting Instructor: A Master's Degree from an accredited college or university in a field or discipline to be taught.
+Demonstrated potential to fulfill the applicable evaluation criteria.
 Understanding of the teaching and advising process and the application of teaching and advising strategies to adult learners.
 For instructors appointed to teach courses in a professional area, two (2) years of appropriate professional experience is an additional requisite.

-Visiting Senior Instructor:

-A Master's Degree from an accredited institution in the academic or professional discipline to be taught.
+Visiting Senior Instructor: A Master's Degree from an accredited institution in the academic or professional discipline to be taught.

+Demonstrated potential to fulfill the applicable evaluation criteria.
 Understanding of the teaching and advising process and the application of teaching and advising strategies to adult learners.
 Three (3) years of appropriate professional experience in the discipline to be taught, including two (2) years of college or university teaching in the discipline to be taught.

-Visiting Assistant Professor:

-A terminal degree from an accredited institution in the academic or professional discipline to be taught.
+Visiting Assistant Professor: A terminal degree from an accredited institution in the academic or professional discipline to be taught.
+Demonstrated potential to fulfill the applicable evaluation criteria.
 Understanding of the teaching and advising process and the application of teaching and advising strategies to adult learners.
 Three (3) years of appropriate professional experience in the discipline to be taught, including two (2) years of college or university teaching in the discipline to be taught.

-Visiting Associate Professor:

-A terminal degree from an accredited institution in the academic or professional discipline to be taught.
+Visiting Associate Professor: A terminal degree from an accredited institution in the academic or professional discipline to be taught.
+Demonstrated potential to fulfill the applicable evaluation criteria.
 Understanding of the teaching and advising process and the application of teaching and advising strategies to adult learners.
 Six (6) years of appropriate professional experience in the discipline to be taught including four (4) years of college or university teaching in the discipline to be taught.
 Demonstrated professional advancement.

-Visiting Professor:

-A terminal degree from an accredited institution in the academic or professional discipline to be taught.
+Visiting Professor: A terminal degree from an accredited institution in the academic or professional discipline to be taught.
+Demonstrated potential to fulfill the applicable evaluation criteria.
 Understanding of the teaching and advising process and the application of teaching and advising strategies to adult learners.